Sustainability in our teaching

 - The Honours Academy offers honours classes that focus on sustainability, such as Circular Economy: from Challenge to Opportunity and Planet in Peril: Exploring Human Relations with Nature.

-- The Humanities Lab also offers opportunities for students to learn more about sustainability, for example in the Plastic: A cultural history course, or in a final capstone project.
+- Humanities Lab provides options to explore the theme of sustainability, for instance in the course Plastic: A cultural history or in a final capstone project.